zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 various parts, among them a *path* and a *query*, see `RFC 2396 <https://www.ietf.org/rfc/rfc2396.txt>`_ for details.

-Zope uses the *path* to locate an object, method or view for producing the response (this process is called *traversal*) and *query* - if present - as a specification for request parameters.
+Zope uses the *path* to locate the published object and *query* - if present - as a specification for request parameters.
 Additionally, request parameters can come from the optional request body.